 The minimum requirements for admission to the program are a commitment to teaching, an appropriate bachelor's degree from an accredited college or university, and appropriate letters of recommendation.
-Applications for admission should be addressed to the Office of Admissions.
+Applications for admission should be addressed to the dean for academic administration.